ibbe08/Rean_wp-project/README.md

 # WordPress Chef Deployment in a VPC

-About
+# ABOUT

 This template is a tool to automate the installation of a basic WordPress site using AWS CloudFormation.
 The template sets up a VPC and all its components, an EC2 instance and uses CHEF to install WordPress on the instance.